New Delhi, July 20 (IANS) Hockey legend Mohammed Shahid died on Wednesday in a Gurgaon hospital after battling kidney and liver problems. He was 56.

-Blessed with speed and the rare ability to dribble the ball at a fast pace, Shahid managed to revive interest in the national game during the 1980s when cricket had started to gain massive popularity following the 1983 World Cup win and the fan following of hockey had started to wane.
+Blessed with speed and the rare ability to dribble the ball at fast pace, Shahid managed to revive interest in the national game during the 1980s when cricket had started to gain massive popularity following the 1983 World Cup win and the fan-following of hockey had started to wane.

 Shahid, who formed a brilliant combination on the left side of the Indian midfield with another legend Zafar Iqbal, was one of the stars of the team that won the gold medal at the 1980 Moscow Olympics.
 The combination of Shahid and Iqbal also helped India win medals at the 1982 and 1986 Asian Games.